vanegdiaz/getting-and-cleaning-data-project/README.md

 Steps to reproduce this project
 =================================
 1. Download the data source (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)  and put into a folder on your local drive.
 2. Put run_analysis.R in the same folder of your working directory.
-Then set it as your working directory using setwd() function in RStudio.
-3. Run source("run_analysis.R"), and it will generate a new file tidy_data.txt in your working directory.
+3. Run: source("run_analysis.R"), and it will generate a new file tidy_data.txt in your working directory.

 A brief description of the script: